-Update on the company's application of the principle of a balanced representation of men and women on the board of directors:
+Update on the Company's application of the principle of a balanced representation of men and women on the board of directors:

-The board of directors has taken the initiative to better balance the women and men representation in the board.
-As a first step, Ms Kathleen Sendall was appointed as director of the company by the shareholders' meeting held on May 5, 2010.
-As a second step, the board of directors will submit the appointment of Ms. Lombard and Ms. Myrberg to the shareholders' meeting to be held on May 4, 2011, with the objective to increase above 20% the number of women in the board in 2011.
+Pursuant to a law dated January 27, 2011 and the AFEP-MEDEF Code, the board of directors has taken the initiative to better balance the women and men representation in the board.
+As a a result, Ms Kathleen Sendall was appointed as director of the Company by the shareholders' meeting held on May 5, 2010 and Ms. Gilberte Lombard and Ms. Hilde Myrberg by the shareholders' meeting held on May 4, 2011.
+The objective is to have a number of women in the board in 2012 exceeding 20%.